 We provide further details on the first two areas in our Children’s code strategy progress update.

-The call for evidence will remain open until [23:59] on [11 October] 2024.
+The call for evidence will remain open until 23:59 on 11 October 2024.
 We may not consider responses received after this deadline.

 Please note that all questions are optional, other than those that are used to route respondents to different sections of the call for evidence.
 Therefore, you do not need to respond to all questions.